 Toronto Reference Library

 Completed in 1977 and designed by Raymond Moriyama Architects, the Toronto Reference Library offers a bright, airy space for people to work, study, read and gather.
-The first thing you’ll notice walking up to the building is the large two-storey glass cube that makes up the entrance, which was formerly dark and uninviting.
-Once inside, it’s the five-storey tiered atrium, inspired by the Hanging Gardens of Babylon, that really takes the cake in terms of eye-catching design.
+The first thing you’ll notice walking up to the building is the large two-story glass cube that makes up the entrance, which was formerly dark and uninviting.
+Once inside, it’s the five-story tiered atrium, inspired by the Hanging Gardens of Babylon, that really takes the cake in terms of eye-catching design.
 And if you need some caffeine to fuel your studies, there’s now a Balzac’s Café at the entrance, which opens into the library’s main public space as well as Yonge Street.

 One of the most interesting buildings in the city has to be OCAD University's Sharp Centre for Design, home to OCAD U’s Faculty of Design.
 Opened in 2004, the multi award-winning, black and white structure resembling a massive tabletop, stands above OCAD University’s main campus building on 12 multi-coloured steel legs.

 The design of Toronto’s new city hall was regarded as a significant shift in the city’s architectural landscape.
 The design in question was chosen through an international competition, which attracted over 500 competitors from 42 countries with the winner being Viljo Revell of Helsinki, Finland.
 Today, City Hall as well as the adjacent Nathan Philips Square, is one of Toronto's best known landmarks, with its curved twin towers white overlooking a disk-like, otherworldly council chamber.